 I’m not what you’d call a drinker.
 I have nothing against it … in fact I wish I could spend most of my days teetering about with a tinkling cocktail in hand.
 It seems so elegant in a Rock Hudson, Doris Day kind of way.
-Of course, Rock was probably drinking because you know … he had a bit of a secret he was forced to keep for um, his entire life.
 Poor Rock.
+He had reason to drink.

 Sometimes if I have wine in the house I just pour a glass and walk around with it in my hand, feeling fancy and grown up.
 It’s just for looks.
 I always have a can of Diet Coke hidden somewhere around the corner, which I sneak a drink out of when no one is looking.
 It’s like I have some sort of alcoholism dyslexia.